-In the past five years (2013-2017) four rail accidents occurred that were investigated by the Dutch Safety Board.
-Four of these accidents resulted in safety recommendations to be implemented by the parties involved.
-One report, about a train collision on the 'Rotterdam Maasvlakte' published in 2013, did not include recommendations.
-In total 17 recommendations were issued.
+In the past five years (2015-2019) the Dutch Safety Board published three rail accident reports.
+All of these investigations resulted in safety recommendations to be implemented by the parties involved.
+One report, the 2018 level crossing safety investigation, was based on several smaller accidents over a longer period of time, and included three recommendations.

 Year of Number of Number of lm plementa ation stat us

 Occurrence reports published recommendations issued Implen nented In progress Not implemented

 No. % No. % No. %

-2013 1 0

-2014 1 7 6 86% 1 14%

 2015 0 0

 2016 2 10 6 60% 4 40%

 2017 0 0

-Total 4 17 12 71% 5 29%
+2018 1 3 2 66% 1 33%

+2019 0 0

+Total 3 13 8 62% 5 38%

-Appendix: Reports 2005-2017
+Appendix: Reports 2005-2019

-Rail safety investigation reports published by the Dutch Safety Board (2005 - 2017).
+Rail safety investigation reports published by the Dutch Safety Board (2005 - 2019).

-Published Title

-2016 Collision between a passenger train and a man lift, Dalfsen

-2016 Risk management for the transport of dangerous goods by rail

-2010 (Tilburg train collision)

-2014 Train derailment Hilversum

-2013 Train collision Rotterdam Maasvlakte

-2012 Collision between intercity and sprinter, Amsterdam

-2011 Metro fire and collision, Amsterdam

-2011 Collision between two goods trains and a passenger train, Barendrecht

-2011 Collision of rail-grindingtrain, Stavoren

-2010 Derailment of goods train near Amsterdam Muiderpoort station

-2008 Derailment at Randstadrail

-2007 Derailments Amsterdam Central Station

-2005 Passing a red sign at Amsterdam Central Station

-2005 Derailment of freight train, Apeldoorn
+Published Title 2018 Level crossing safety - a hazardous intersection of interests 2016 Collision between a passenger train and a man lift, Dalfsen 2016 Risk management for the transport of dangerous goods by rail 2010 (Tilburg train collision) 2014 Train derailment Hilversum 2013 Train collision Rotterdam Maasvlakte 2012 Collision between intercity and sprinter, Amsterdam 2011 Metro fire and collision, Amsterdam 2011 Collision between two goods trains and a passenger train, Barendrecht 2011 Collision of rail-grindingtrain, Stavoren 2010 Derailment of goods train near Amsterdam Muiderpoort station 2008 Derailment at Randstadrail 2007 Derailments Amsterdam Central Station 2005 Passing a red sign at Amsterdam Central Station 2005 Derailment of freight train, Apeldoorn